-Since 1944 Ivan Galamian’s Meadowmount School of Music has been a summer school for young musicians training for a professional career in music.
-In 1954, the school was organized as a non-profit corporation under the aegis of the Society for Strings, Inc.
+Since 1944 Ivan Galamian’s Meadowmount School of Music has been a summer school for young musicians of violin, viola and cello studies training for professional careers in music.

 The school has a capacity enrollment of over 200, yet is small enough to provide personal attention to each student.
 A careful balance of intense practice and physical recreation ensure that students remain focused and productive.
 An emphasis on chamber music provides social interaction and personal development in an artistic context.
 The teaching concepts of Mr. Galamian remain intact through his former students now on the faculty.
 The success of his daily routine has been noted and praised in Daniel Coyle’s bestseller “The Talent Code”.
 The Great Britain Olympic Training Commission approached Meadowmount wanting to talk about how our methods might be incorporated into their athletic training.

 Individual instruction is only one part of the Meadowmount curriculum.
-By placing special emphasis on chamber music, Meadowmount gives students the opportunity to learn collaborative skills in small ensembles to which each member’s contribution is vitally important.
-Many chamber groups are featured in our Concert Hall and in off-campus performances throughout the summer.
-String Quartet performances are selected through the Meadowmount String Quartet Play-off competition at the end of the fifth week.
+Chamber music gives students the opportunity to learn collaborative skills in small ensembles to which each member’s contribution is vitally important.

 The following offerings may have additional fees: